 Follow-up, To Monticello… Live!!!, holds eleven live tracks and four new songs recorded in studio.
 On live part the band does couple excellent covers including Bob Seger’s Turn The Page and new tracks introduced new, more mellow side of them.

 Alligator Stew had a good following and performed regularly with bigger acts like The Marshall Tucker Band and Lynyrd Skynyrd.
-Blood Money was also made into video, that got lot of airplay, but sometimes bands don’t get the recognition they deserve, as was the case with Alligator Stew.
+Blood Money was also made into video, which got lot of airplay, but sometimes bands don’t get the recognition they deserve, as was the case with Alligator Stew.

 Jeffries moved back to Midwest in 2003 and Alligator Stew played their last gig in July 2006.
 They have been on a break since.
-Jeffries' also formed a new band, Gator Stew, in late 2006 and Gary Jeffries Band after that, but many people still hope, that Alligator Stew will release new music some day.
+Jeffries’ also formed a new band, Gator Stew, in late 2006 and Gary Jeffries Band after that, but many people still hope that Alligator Stew will release new music some day.

 2000 A First Taste of Alligator Stew